GkChris/Boilerplate.Beta.Core/README.md

 # Boilerplate.Beta.Core

-Boilerplate.Beta.Core is a flexible .NET Core boilerplate designed to accelerate backend development.
-It is preconfigured to work seamlessly in both local and Docker environments and provides foundational components for building scalable, service-oriented applications.
+Boilerplate.Beta.Core is a modular and scalable backend boilerplate built with .NET.
+It supports REST APIs, Kafka, WebSockets (SignalR), and integrates out of the box with [FusionAuth](https://fusionauth.io) for identity management.

+Designed for fast onboarding and reliable local/Docker development, this boilerplate lays the foundation for clean architecture and service-oriented systems.

 ## Features
-- **Docker & Local Network Support**: Pre-configured for development in both local and Dockerized environments, making it easy to integrate with your infrastructure setup.
+- **Docker-Ready**: Preconfigured for Docker-based local development.

+- **FusionAuth Integration**: Seamlessly integrated with FusionAuth for user authentication and authorization.

-- **REST API**: Built-in implementation for creating and consuming REST APIs.
+- **REST API**: Scaffold APIs with ASP.NET Core controllers and DTOs.

-- **Kafka Integration**: Ready-to-use setup for integrating Kafka, enabling real-time messaging and event-driven architectures.
+- **Kafka**: Built-in Kafka producer/consumer setup for event-driven systems.

-- **WebSockets with SignalR**: A built-in SignalR implementation to enable WebSocket-based communication for real-time updates.
+- **WebSockets (SignalR)**: Real-time communication using SignalR.

-- **Custom Logger & Error Handler**: Includes a custom logging mechanism and a centralized error handling solution to maintain consistency across services.
+- **Custom Logger & Error Handler**: Unified logging strategy and global exception filters.

 ## Installation

-To get started, you need to clone the following repositories.

 ##### 1. Clone the repositories: